English coffeehouses in the 17th and 18th centuries: Character

-English coffeehouses had a particular character during their height in popularity, spanning from 1660, after the Restoration of the monarchy, until their decline towards the end of the 18th century.
-Coffeehouses soon became the "town's latest novelty."
-A relaxed atmosphere, their relative cheapness and frequency contributed to coffeehouse sociability and their rise in demand.
+During the third quarter of the 17th century, each coffeehouse tended to have its own character, and writers of contemporaneous descriptions of each "seem anxious to impart to a curious and much wider public a knowledge of the town's latest noveltie and something of its unique attraction".
+A relaxed atmosphere, their relative cheapness and the frequency with which they could be visited contributed to sociability and their rise in demand.

-Despite two major setbacks faced by the coffeehouses during their height in popularity, the outbreak of the plague of 1665 and the Great Fire of London in 1666, the coffeehouse popularity did not wane.
-Ellis explains: "Londoners could not be entirely subdued and there were still some who climbed the narrow stairs to their favourite coffeehouses although no longer prepared to converse freely with strangers.
-Before entering they looked quite around the room, and would not approach even close acquaintances without first inquiring the health of the family at home and receiving assurances of their well-being."
+Neither London's plague of 1665 nor its fire of 1666 caused their popularity to wane.
+Ellis explains:

+Londoners could not be entirely subdued and there were still some who climbed the narrow stairs to their favourite coffeehouses although no longer prepared to converse freely with strangers.
+Before entering they looked quite around the room, and would not approach even close acquaintances without first inquiring the health of the family at home and receiving assurances of their well-being.

-English coffeehouses acted as public houses in which all were welcome, having paid the price of a penny for a cup of coffee.
-Ellis accounts for the wide demographic of men present in a typical coffeehouse in the post-restoration period: "Like Noah's ark, every kind of creature in every walk of life (frequented coffeehouses).
+English coffeehouses acted as public houses in which all who paid the price of a penny were welcome.
+Ellis describes the variety of men present in a typical coffeehouse in the post-Restoration period: "Like Noah's ark, every kind of creature in every walk of life [frequented coffeehouses].
 They included a town wit, a grave citizen, a worthy lawyer, a worship justice, a reverend nonconformist, and a voluble sailor."
-Some historians claim that these institutions acted as democratic bodies due to their inclusive nature: "Whether a man was dressed in a ragged coat and found himself seated between a belted earl and a gaitered bishop it made no difference; moreover he was able to engage them in conversation and know that he would be answered civilly."
+Some historians claim that coffeehouses acted as democratic bodies due to their inclusive nature: "Whether a man was dressed in a ragged coat and found himself seated between a belted earl and a gaitered bishop it made no difference; moreover he was able to engage them in conversation and know that he would be answered civilly."